Supported Exempt Accommodation — England and Wales

 These are different legal tests.
 But they draw on the same underlying activity data.
 If your records were not designed to capture both, you will fail one or both challenges — even if you are actually providing excellent support.

 Property-facing activities recorded by the property team.
 No vulnerability link, no real difference narrative, no CSS evidence value.
+Useful for repairs schedules.
+Useless at tribunal.

 Support sessions recorded by the support team.
 No cost attribution, no Turnbull analysis, no IHM evidence value.
+They show something happened.
+They cannot show what legal test it satisfies.

 When the challenge arrives, the two data sets cannot be cross-referenced.
 The provider scrambles to retrospectively construct evidence that was never captured in the right form.
+Retrospective reconstruction is one of the weakest positions you can be in at a First-tier Tribunal.

 How DualRecord Works